acgetchell/mundus-atrox/src/journals/seventeenth.md

 Stage two starts off with the simultaneous explosion of *Viker's* Daylight spell and *Wulrif's* Synaptic Static, both encompassing the guard positions of the middle tower.

-As the Drow reel from the twin hammering of light and pychic energy, the party leaps over the edge and onto the non-sticky threads that *Viker* spun while in Spider form.
+As the Drow reel from the twin hammering of light and psychic energy, the party leaps over the edge and onto the non-sticky threads that *Viker* spun while in Spider form.

 The party races down twin tightropes, a thousand feet between them and safety, endless dark below if they fall.